babab/simphplist/README.rst

 Paulos is a PHP Authentication of Users Library and Other Stuff.

-It is a collection of losely coupled components (or mini-framework) that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, Authentication, Validation, Typechecking).
+It is a mini-framework with anti-framework features or in other words a collection of losely coupled components that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, Simple ORM, Authentication, Validation, Typechecking).

-It is designed to be used as a minimalistic base for writing custom (frameworks for) applications and to be used alongside any other (custom) framework.
+It is designed to be used as a minimalistic base for writing custom (frameworks for) applications.
+Paulos is carefully designed to allow using it alongside any other (custom) framework.

 Features / Components
 *********************